Dan Kwong: Video

-Since 2010 Kwong has directed and edited an ongoing series of environmental music videos in collaboration with singer/songwriter Nobuko Miyamoto, produced by Great Leap: B.Y.O.
+Kwong directed and edited a series of environmental music videos in collaboration with singer/songwriter Nobuko Miyamoto, produced by Great Leap: B.Y.O.
 CHOPSTIX (2010), MOTTAINAI (2011), and CYCLES OF CHANGE (2012), all featuring Miyamoto as the lead character.
 CYCLES OF CHANGE was created in collaboration with the Grammy Award-winning Chicano rock band QUETZAL and features their lead singer Martha Gonzalez.
 All videos can be seen on YouTube under the Great Leap channel, and can be found through greatleap.org.

 In Fall of 2014 Kwong began work on a documentary/art video project, The House on Robinson Road.
 The video will explore the legacy of Kwong's great-grandfather through his house on Hong Kong island (built in 1933 for him, his wife, 5 concubines and 21 children), and its connection to Kwong's relationship with his own father within the context of owning-class colonial HK-Chinese society.
 In December 2017 Dan returned to HK for more shooting, this time assisted by independent filmmaker Max Good.
 The project remains in-progress.

 In 2021 Kwong produced two feature-length documentaries:

-He was writer, director and lead editor for We Were All Here, chronicling the multicultural history of the Santa Monica neighborhood known as La Veinte (or the Pico Neighborhood) through the story of the Casillas family, Santa Monica's largest single family to immigrate from Mexico.
-We Were All Here was commissioned by 18th Street Arts Center and created in collaboration with artist Paulina Sahagun.
+We Were All Here (Writer, Director, Lead Editor) chronicles the multicultural history of the Santa Monica neighborhood known as La Veinte (or the Pico Neighborhood) through the story of the Casillas family, Santa Monica's largest single family to immigrate from Mexico.
+Commissioned by 18th Street Arts Center and created in collaboration with artist Paulina Sahagun.

-He was Executive Producer (with Ruben Guevara III) for Con Safos, produced for public television station KCET's ArtBound series.
-Con Safos uncovers Ruben Funkahuatl Guevara's unique role in the evolution of Chicano culture, especially through music.
+Con Safos (Co-Executive Producer) reveals Ruben Funkahuatl Guevara's unique role in the evolution of Chicano culture, especially through music.
+Produced for PBS station KCET's ArtBound series.
+Nominated for a Los Angeles-area Emmy, and winner of LA Press Club and National Arts & Entertainment Journalism awards.